NOUIY/aws-cdk-guide/v2/projects.md

   # code that defines your resources and properties go here
 ```

-**requirements\-dev\.txt**
+**requirements-dev.txt**
-File similar to `requirements.txt`, but used to manage dependencies specifically for development purposes rather than production\.
+File similar to `requirements.txt`, but used to manage dependencies specifically for development purposes rather than production.

-**requirements\.txt**
+**requirements.txt**
-Common file used in Python projects to specify and manage project dependencies\.
+Common file used in Python projects to specify and manage project dependencies.

-**source\.bat**
+**source.bat**
-Batch file for Windows that is used to set up the Python virtual environment\.
+Batch file for Windows that is used to set up the Python virtual environment.

 **tests**
-Directory that contains tests for your CDK project\.
+Directory that contains tests for your CDK project.
 The following is an example of a unit test:

 ```